Up your travel skin care routine with these long haul flight beauty essentials

 Weleda Skin Food Light moisturiser

-Weleda’s Skin Food Light is a dialled down version from its flagship product, and itself has cult status (compared by many to La Mer, but with a “slightly” different price tag).
+Weleda’s Skin Food Light is a dialled down version from its flagship product (a travel skin care routine must), and itself has cult status (compared by many to La Mer, but with a “slightly” different price tag).
 I love the 30ml version which really moisturises my face but I can double up as hand cream as well.
 Needless to say, this is then the cream I use for the rest of the trip, and I absolutely do not mind buying one before each long haul flight.
 Weleda also do a lovely hand cream.

 Upgrade to La Mer’s sample sizes – which you cannot buy.
 La Mer’s 30ml cream is too large to carry in this context.
 La Mer is always extra generous with samples when you make any purchases.
 I love their moisturising soft cream (£60 for 15ml), their eye concentrate (£160) and swear by their hand cream as well (which lasts a long time but I cannot find online).